telia-actions/fft-actions/actions/upload-coverage/README.md

-# get-preview-env-config
+# upload-coverage
-Github action to get preview environment configuration
+Github action to upload test coverage files as artifact